To identify common heart conditions you'll need to have some tests. These could include:

 This stress test - or exercise tolerance test (ETT) or treadmill test - is similar to an ECG but records the activity of the heart as it works harder, for example while you’re walking on a treadmill.
 This "exercise" ECG records how the heart responds to exercise.

-Watch this British Heart Foundation video on cardiac MRI.
+Watch this British Heart Foundation video of a tilt test being performed.